Skip to main content

 • Pulling text from academic papers or articles for research notes

-• Converting government or legal PDFs into formats easier to work with
+• Converting text-based PDFs into formats easier to work with

 Share this tool